Thelbridge

-Thelbridge is a village and civil parish in Devon, England.
+Thelbridge is a village and civil parish in the Mid Devon district, in the county of Devon, England.
 It is 5 miles NE of Morchard Road railway station and 8½ NNW of Crediton.
+In 2011 the parish had a population of 337.

 The local church, St David's has medieval origins but was completely rebuilt in 1872–1875.
 It is grade II* listed and is in a Gothic style.

-The Thelbridge Cross Inn is a former coaching inn built of stone and cob and dates from the 1700s.
+The Thelbridge Cross Inn, formerly a pub and now running as a B&B and private events venue, is a former coaching inn built of stone and cob and dates from the 1700s.